mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

       - content: >-
           With all the instructions given to users, a few common problems were pointed out and addressed in the second iteration – and refined further on the final iteration.
+The main problems were:

+          * Users would like to have the option to skip the onboarding process if they wanted.

+          * "Create Journey" was expected to be on the main screen, not on the burger menu.

+          * Users were confused about adding stops to their journey.

+          * Map interaction wasn't intuitive to users.
       - content: >-
           ![](/img/group_2.jpg)

-          To better understand the feedback we received from V1, we’ve done an **Affinity Map** with the main issues and used post-its to find patterns on the possible changes we would need to do.
+          To better understand all feedback we received from V1, we’ve done an **Affinity Map** with the main issues and used post-its to find patterns on the possible changes we would need to do.
 That was very helpful when you have a lot of feedback and you want to put them